tedkim97/tedkim97.github.io/_posts/2024-02-15-rust_simple_branchless_optimization.md

 I modeled `branched_1` to be like tailhook/dns-parser snippets, and `branched_2` to be like the hickory-dns lib.
 I did the basics of avoiding the compiler optimizing away the important bits here.
 [Repo is here for reproduction](https://github.com/tedkim97/dnsheader-conversion-microbenchmark).

 When I actually ran the benchmarks, I was genuinely surprised (and annoyed) that the branchless version was slightly faster.
-Out of 10K calls, we saved a whole 18 microseconds/iteration compared to the slowest implementation...!
+Out of 10K calls, we saved a whole 18 microseconds (18,000 NS) per iteration compared to the slowest implementation...!
 Increasing the number of trials maintained this speed difference - I'm going to skip the stat test for my sanity.

 ```bash
 cargo bench